takaho/aicluster/README.md

  npm install

-The server starts with "node aicserver" or "forever aicserver" if you have the package "forever"
+The server starts with "node aicserver" or "forever aicserver" if you have the package "forever."
+The default port of the server is 8091 and you can access the page at the URL http://localhost:8091/.